 Section 1 of the briefing paper provides information on housing fitness and levels of disrepair in the PRS, together with background on policy developments.
 The Housing and Planning Act 2016 strengthened local authority powers to take enforcement action against ‘rogue’ landlords who knowingly rent out substandard accommodation.
 The 2017 Conservative Government proposed further interventions to help improve standards in the PRS, including: legislation to require all private landlords to sign up to a redress scheme; and the regulation of all letting and managing agents.

-There are statutory provisions governing private landlords’ repairing and maintenance obligations in addition to other requirements; for example, in relation to gas safety.
-Enforcement of standards in private rented housing is, in England and Wales, mainly through the Housing Health and Safety Rating System (HHSRS), a risk-assessment based regulatory model used by local authority environmental health officers.
+Section 2 of the briefing paper provides an overview of the current legal framework for housing fitness in the PRS.
+There are statutory provisions governing private landlords’ repairing and maintenance obligations in addition to other specific requirements, for example, in relation to gas safety.
+On 13 January 2020, the Government laid before Parliament new regulations that will require private landlords to make sure the electrical installations in their properties are safe.
+Enforcement of standards in private rented housing is primarily through the HHSRS, a risk-assessment based regulatory model used by local authority environmental health officers.

 Commons Briefing papers CBP-7328

 Authors: Hannah Cromarty; Cassie Barton